 For example, one guy with an operating profit of about $700,000 a year sold his site for only $2,500,000.
 You’re not even a real millionaire at $2,500,000 thanks to inflation.
 If you have a partner, then you’re definitely not a millionaire because you’ve got to divide the after-tax proceeds by two.

 To generate $700,000 a year at a 8% rate of return requires $8,750,000 in capital.
 At a more conservative 4% rate of return, you’d need a whopping $17,500,000 in capital to generate $700,000 a year!

-It’s hard to say someone making $2,500,000 got robbed, but robbed he was because if he had held on for just 3.6 more years, not only would he have made a total of $2,500,000 in operating profits, but he would still own a site making $700,000 a year or more for the foreseeable future.
+It’s hard to say someone making $2,500,000 got robbed, but robbed he was.
+If he had held on for just 3.6 more years, not only would he have made a total of $2,500,000 in operating profits, but he would still own a site making $700,000 a year or more for the foreseeable future.

 Think About Your PayBack Period

-But since 2008 – 2010, something magical happened.
-Valuations for media companies as well as valuations for the entire S&P 500 have expanded.
+But since 2009, something magical has happened.
+Valuations for media companies and the entire S&P 500 expanded by ~100%.
 See the chart below.

 When the site owner sold his site in 2010, the S&P 500 was trading at 15X Cyclically Adjusted Price to Earnings (CAPE).
-Valuations have since moved up from 15X to 33.31X, a 122% increase.
-Let’s say the valuation increase in online media companies rose in lock step with the overall market’s valuation increase.
+Now valuations are at around 30.5X.

 2010 Investment: $2,500,000